Iranian–Kurdish conflict: Renewed insurgency

-Low-level insurgency (2016–present)
+Low-level insurgency (2016–2023)

-Military clashes in West Iran refers to the ongoing military clashes between Kurdish insurgent party Democratic Party of Iranian Kurdistan (PDKI) and the Iranian Revolutionary Guards, which began in April 2016.
+Military clashes in West Iran refers to the ongoing military clashes between Kurdish insurgent party Democratic Party of Iranian Kurdistan (PDKI) and the Islamic Revolutionary Guard Corps (IRGC), which began in April 2016.
 The Kurdistan Freedom Party (PAK) and Komalah expressed their support to the Kurdish cause of PDKI as well, with both clashing with Iranian security forces in 2016 and 2017 respectively.
-In parallel, the leftist Iranian Kurdish rebel group PJAK resumed military activities against Iran in 2016, following a long period of stalemate.
+In parallel, the leftist Iranian Kurdish rebel group PJAK resumed military activities against the IRGC in 2016, following a long period of stalemate.

 The 2016 clashes came following a background of what the PDKI described as "a growing sense of discontent and alienation in Rojhelat".
 The commander of the PAK military wing described their engagement and declaration of hostilities against the Iranian government were due to the fact that "the situation in eastern Kurdistan (Iranian Kurdistan) has become unbearable, especially with the daily arbitrary executions of Kurds [in Iran]".

 Iran has periodically launched strikes against the KDPI and other Iranian Kurdish dissident groups based in the frontier of the Kurdistan Region of Iraq.
 In March 2023, Iraqi Prime Minister Mohammed Shia' Al Sudani, who came to power via a coalition of Iranian-backed parties, signed a border security agreement with Iran to tighten up the frontier between the two countries.
 On 28 August, Iraq agreed to disarm and relocate these groups to camps near Mosul by 19 September.
-However, according to the New Arab, these groups have not been disarmed, nor does Iraq seem to have the capability to do so.
+According to the New Arab, these groups were not disarmed as of October 2023, nor did Iraq seem to have the capability to do so.

+2026 Kurdish–Iranian crisis

+In 2026, following the 2025–2026 Iran protests and subsequent United States military buildup in the Middle East, major Iranian Kurdish parties created the Coalition of Political Forces of Iranian Kurdistan (CPFIK), to "bring down the Islamic Republic of Iran and realize the Kurdish people's right to self-determination."

+Western Iran clashes (2026–present)

+Starting in early June 2026, new clashes broke out inside Iran between Kurdish opposition groups and the IRGC.